quantumJLBass/boa-fraud/profiles/people/MORLAN, GLENDA R/Untitled.md

 ### Financial Information

-This section may shed light on the person’s financial situation.
+This section may shed light on the person's financial situation.
 Here you will find possible bankruptcies, liens, judgements, foreclosures, UCC filings and evictions.

 #### Bankruptcies